 More profoundly, Child is credited for galvanizing American cooks in the kitchen and as a proponent of guilt-free cooking thanks to her famous love of butter.

 But before she captured the hearts of American viewers on screen, Julia Child dedicated her life to working behind the scenes to serve her country in a time of need.

-Now you’ve learned about Julia Child’s spy days before she became a chef, dive into the secret life of Roald Dahl, who went from fighter pilot and spy to renowned children’s author.
+Now you’ve learned about Julia Child’s spy career before she became a chef, dive into the secret life of Roald Dahl, who went from fighter pilot and spy to renowned children’s author.
 Next, meet Virginia Hall, the American woman who the Nazis dubbed “the most dangerous of all Allied spies.”